Kreijstal/Tape-Test-Template/README.md

 ## Continuous Integration

 This project uses GitHub Actions for continuous integration.
-The workflow runs on push and pull requests to the main branch, testing the project on Node.js versions 14, 16, and 18.
+The workflow runs on push and pull requests to the master branch, testing the project on Node.js versions 14, 16, and 18.

 You can view the status of the latest builds in the Actions tab of the GitHub repository.